2026-07-02·2 min read

 The hero.
 The orrery, the dust and the scramble effect are hand-rolled scripts, no animation library.

-The same discipline exists in Perpetūra as a CI linter and in SkinAtlas as a canonical style doc.
-Three projects, one lesson: if you work with machine collaborators, your taste has to be written down or it doesn’t exist.
+The same discipline lives in Perpetūra as a CI linter and in SkinAtlas as a canonical style doc.
+Taste that isn’t written down doesn’t survive a project.
+It has to be a file.

 The glitch system